vvarik/32drugs/doc/growthrates.md

 # Loglinear

-We will illustrate the use of `growthrates` with one of its own in-built datasets, `bactgrowth`.
-Dataset contains bacterial growth measurements upon different concentrations of tetracycline antibiotic.
+We will illustrate the use of `growthrates` with one of its own built-in datasets, `bactgrowth`.
+The dataset contains bacterial growth measurements upon different concentrations of tetracycline, an antibiotic.
 We are concerned with the variables:

 -   `strain` is for three bacterial strains (`D`, `R`, `T`)
 -   `value` is for measured OD